Picture this scenario...

-You set up and pull the trigger.
+You step up, commit to your target, and pull the trigger.

 Splash.